davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 TODO: small note: it might be pedagogically easier to justify a write-once variable if we make user of the day a map from Date to user ID or something, i.e. the single threaded code is like `userOfTheDay.set(Date.today(), Users.randomUser())`.
 Bonus: this sets up for the "log of write-once variables" approach used for state machine replication

+TODO hm, should we change the distributed solution for this one to be to RPC to a coordinator, even though we don't need to necessarily?
+That makes it clearer what needs to be factored out later, but it results in this being less simple than it could be.

 How do write code to make something happen one time?
 As a (somehat contrived) example, let's say we're writing code for a message board website, and we want to add a 'user of the day' function where we spotlight one particular user at random.
 How do write code to pick a user once, and only once?

 In normal code this couldn't be simpler: just write the code that picks a user: